-Criterion Acoustics has been up North for the winter, on a major project for MacEwan University.
+Criterion Acoustics traveled North on a major project for MacEwan University.

-The famed fine arts college in Alberta, Canada, is building a landmark performing arts center.
-Collaborating with Vancouver-based architects Bing Thom, Criterion Acoustics is providing all recording studio design, as well as overseeing all AV system design for this large-scale educational facility.
+The famed fine arts college in Alberta, Canada, unveiled Allard Hall, a landmark performing arts center.
+Collaborating with Vancouver-based architects Bing Thom, Criterion Acoustics provided all recording studio design, as well as overseeing all AV system design for this large-scale educational facility.

-There will be two complete studios, with Studio “A” featuring a sizable control room and live room that must be simultaneously spacious, accurate, and teaching-enabled.
+There are two complete studios, with Studio “A” featuring a sizable control room and live room that needed to be simultaneously spacious, accurate, and teaching-enabled.

 “A recording studio designed for instructional purposes has specific requirements,” says David Kotch, President of Criterion Acoustics.
 “It has to be larger in order to accommodate a lot of students.
 That changes the layout, as does the multitude of displays that are needed so the class can see what the professors are doing – all with zero compromises on critical listening capabilities.”